Introduction: Photo VCarving on Melamine

 - Press the zero button as indicated on the picture

-After leveling, engrave your tool-paths.
+After leveling, apply the Oramask to the melamine and engrave your tool-paths.
 After the engraving is finished, remove all sawdust from your board.